Do you smooch your pooch?

 Before you kiss a dog, or let a dog kiss your face, “you have to think of where their nose has been,” Fobian says.
 “Has it been inside a dead opossum on the side of the road, or the posterior of another dog, or in the litter box?”

 Don’t think that kissing your dog on their snout or the top of their head is safer than on the mouth.
 When a dog has an infection -- say, in their ear -- germs can end up all over their body through scratching, Fobian says.
 And there’s a good chance whatever’s in their mouth will end up on their coat through slobber and licking.

 Human and dog mouths have “a large number and a wide variety of bacteria,” Fobian says.
 Fortunately, most of it doesn’t make us sick, but some can.
 Parasites like hookworm, roundworm, and giardia can be passed from dog to human through licking.
 Salmonella, too, can be passed from your dog to you, or vice versa.

-Viruses tend to affect one species or the other; you’re not going to give your dog a cold, and he won’t be giving you his cough.
+Viruses tend to affect one species or the other; you’re not going to give your dog a cold, and they won’t be giving you their cough.

 If you’re sick, think twice

 If you’re not healthy, skip it.
 People with weak immune systems should simply avoid kissing pets, Fobian says.
 That includes those with HIV/AIDS, those who have had an organ transplant, and those who are on medicines for cancer that limit the body’s ability to fight off infection.

 Some dogs may not like you to put your face close to theirs.